Sunrise Productions: History

+Feature films

+In 2025, Sunrise Productions produced the animated biblical musical feature David, with distribution by Angel Studios.
+The film is scheduled for theatrical release in the United States on 19 December 2025.
+According to Sunrise, the film aims to bring the biblical story of David to a broad family audience worldwide.

 Television

 Sunrise's flagship series, Jungle Beat (2003-) is a CG-animated, non-dialogue, slapstick comedy series focusing on different animals and the bizarre situations in which they find themselves.
 The series is sold by Monster Entertainment, and has been broadcast in more than 180 countries on channels including Cartoon Network, Boomerang, and Nickelodeon.